 Each year, OHPSA works with ICHA to provide medical students (mainly those in preclerkship) with an opportunity to shadow ICHA physicians for a single half-day experience.
-This serves as an introduction to learning about the complex medical, social and financial challenges facing some of the most vulnerable
+This serves as an introduction to learning about the complex medical, social and financial challenges facing some of the most vulnerable members of our society.
+This experience will reinforce some of the learning objectives pertaining to the determinants of health taught in the Community, Populations and Public Health (CPPH) courses, and allow students to gain insight into the various agencies and organizations working with specific populations in Toronto.

 Physicians will be directly responsible for supervision of observers as per the EEE program guidelines.
-Interested students should contact Ike Okafor Senior Officer, Service Learning and Diversity Outreach at ike.okafor@utoronto.ca.
+Interested students should contact lke Okafor Senior Officer, Service Learning and Diversity Outreach at ike.okafor@utoronto.ca.